 Tesla Motors is without a doubt the most ambitious automaker today.
 We’ve seen it rise from nothing and become one of the most discussed companies in the past decade.
 With its mission to bring electric cars to the mass market, the company is hoping to ensure the success of sustainable transport on a global scale.
 But will such ambition be enough to bring even the slightest change to the environment?

 The main idea behind the usage of electric vehicles is to find an alternative to the high levels of vehicle carbon emissions.
 It is true that electric vehicles offer a real advantage in reducing the dangerous nitrogen oxide and particulate matter in urban areas.
 But does that make EVs the greener option?

 The way we produce energy matters more than the way we consume it.

 Some experts consider electric vehicles to be a hoax because automakers in the field neglect the high levels of energy and electricity used in upstream activities.
 The manufacturing processes behind each vehicle require even more energy than the production of conventional vehicles.
-The production of batteries, no matter the cost are said to have a high impact on the atmosphere.
+The production of batteries, no matter the cost is said to have a high impact on the atmosphere.
 Higher than the already established processes behind vehicles with combustion engines.
-Hence, one would say that the wasted resources in the production compensates for the saved exhaustion during driving.
+Hence, one would say that the wasted resources in the production compensate for the saved exhaustion during driving.

 These facts do not remain hidden to people who have familiarized themselves with the entire process behind EV production and distribution.

 How reliable are electric vehicles for long drives?